Film as History, History on Film

 An especially expansive and beautiful digital library of maps (at high resolution) is David Rumsey Map Collection (Stanford University)

-Stanford hosts the Mapping the Republic of Letters project from Dan Edelstein and Paula Findlen, tracing (and mapping) the trajectory of thousands of letters from the pens of European Enlightenment writers.
+Stanford also hosts the Mapping the Republic of Letters project from Dan Edelstein and Paula Findlen, tracing (and mapping) the trajectory of thousands of letters from the pens of European Enlightenment writers.
 Here’s a brief video explaining the project:

 Government Documents Workshop Day, March 10